 Learn more about the stages of RA here.

 Biologic treatments, such as tumor necrosis factor-alpha (TNF-alpha) inhibitors, also change how the immune system works.
 When the human body faces an infection or other threat, it produces TNF-alpha, an inflammatory substance.
 TNF-alpha inhibitors suppress this substance and help prevent inflammation.

 TNF-alpha inhibitors can reduce pain, morning stiffness, and swollen or tender joints.
 People usually notice an improvement 2 weeks after starting treatment.

 - etanercept (Enbrel)

 - congestive heart failure

-An occupational therapist can help the individual learn new and effective ways of carrying out daily tasks.
+An occupational therapist can help a person learn new and effective ways of carrying out daily tasks.
 This can minimize stress on painful joints.
 For example, a person with painful fingers might learn to use a specially devised gripping and grabbing tool.

-If medication and physical therapy do not help, a doctor may recommend surgery to:
+In some cases, a doctor may recommend surgery to:

 - repair damaged joints

 The following procedures are possible: